 Specific requirements

-6.76 An issuer must obtain approval in general meeting through an ordinary resolution.
+6.79 An issuer must obtain approval in a general meeting through an ordinary resolution.
 Parties and their associates participating in the repurchase must be excluded from voting.

-6.77 The authority shall be valid until such time as the approval is amended or revoked by ordinary resolution.
+6.80 The authority shall be valid until such time as the approval is amended or revoked by ordinary resolution.